coq/coq/CONTRIBUTING.md

 Tutorials to teach Coq, and especially to teach particular advanced features, would be much appreciated.
 Some tutorials are listed on the [Coq website](https://coq.inria.fr/documentation).
 If you would like to add a link to this list, please make a pull request against the Coq website repository at https://github.com/coq/www.

 Ask and answer questions on [Stack Exchange](https://stackexchange.com/filters/299857/questions-tagged-coq-on-stackexchange-sites) which has a helpful albeit small community of users.
-We are trying to ask and answer more questions on Stack Exchange rather than the `coq-club@inria.fr` mailing list since the answers are editable and easier to search for.

 Hang out on the Coq IRC channel, `irc://irc.freenode.net/#coq`, and help answer questions.